-The article did a great job of explaining in layman’s terms how major industrial chocolate companies have missed set benchmarks and goals for nearly 20 years on how to eradicate child labor from cacao production.
-Mind you, these goals were set collaboratively involving said major industrial chocolate companies, US Congressmen and representatives from foreign national governments.
+The article explains how, for nearly twenty years, the large industrial chocolate companies have missed goals to eradicate child labor from cacao production.
+These goals were set collaboratively involving many major industrial chocolate companies, members of the U.S. congress and representatives from foreign governments.

-However, the authors missed an opportunity to share that there is a very important segment of the chocolate world making great strides to address ethical issues and the imbalance of money along the supply chain.
+One thing the article didn’t mention is how craft chocolate makers have made an effort to address supply chain issues by paying premiums for their cacao, visiting the farms from which they source, and developing personal relationships with farmers.
 In the craft chocolate world many smaller, non-industrial chocolate makers firmly believe in the ethical treatment of workers and supply chain transparency, and their business models are built upon these standards.

-We at Goodnow Farms are one of those companies built on ethical sourcing and transparency throughout the entire chocolate making process.
-We make fine flavor, single origin chocolate with cacao beans we’ve sourced directly from farmers throughout the Americas.
-We’ve spent a long time developing direct, long-term, quality-focused and equitable relationships with cacao farmers and producers including visits to their farms and some direct investment in operations.
+We’re one of many craft chocolate companies built on the idea of ethical sourcing and transparency throughout the entire chocolate making process.
+Our fine flavor, single origin chocolate is made with cacao beans we’ve sourced directly from farmers throughout the Americas, and we’ve spent years developing direct, long-term, quality-focused and equitable relationships with cacao farmers and producers including visits to their farms and direct investment in their operations.
 These relationships ensure alignment regarding best farming, harvest and post-harvest protocols, ethical treatment of workers, overall environmental sustainability, economic feasibility, and top quality production of fine flavor cacao beans.
-We pay our farmers up to four times the commodity price of cacao for their high quality products.

-Instead of using commodity prices, we pay for our fine flavor cacao based on the value and efficacy of the work that was performed to produce it.
-When our farmers produce top quality cacao, we can in turn make our best quality chocolate.
-We believe that by having open and direct communication, setting clear expectations and paying more for a good quality product we can shift more power to the producers and empower communities.
+Rather than relying on exceedingly low commodity prices which give rise to inequity, we pay premiums of up to 400% of the commodity price.
+This price reflects the added work and skill involved in growing fine flavor beans, because when farmers produce top quality cacao we can make top quality chocolate.
+We believe that by having open and direct communication, setting clear expectations and paying more for quality we can shift more power to the producers and empower communities.

 We could not make our truly unique single origin chocolate without the fine flavor cacao we receive from our talented and committed farmers and producers.
-We are grateful for the opportunity to interact directly with them and to help make positive changes in their worlds.
-As a company we do our best to effectively explain what ethical sourcing means and why it is non-negotiable in the world of chocolate.
-Consumer education and action is key to real change in ending child labor and unsafe working conditions in cacao.
+We are grateful for the opportunity to interact directly with them and to help bring about positive change.
+And we’ll always do our best to try and explain what ethical sourcing means and why it’s non-negotiable in the world of chocolate.
+Education and action are the keys to real change in ending child labor and unsafe working conditions in cacao.

-So, while the world of industrial chocolate and commodity cacao waits in limbo, many craft chocolate makers are moving full steam ahead in addressing ethical issues and making delicious chocolate.
-Don’t just take my word for it, check out this chocolate map from FCCI showing specialty cacao chocolate makers around the world!
+While the world of industrial chocolate and commodity cacao struggles to make headway in combating their sourcing challenges many craft chocolate makers are continuing to address ethical issues when making their sourcing decisions.
+And don’t just take our word for it – check out this chocolate map from The Fine Cacao and Chocolate Institute which lists craft chocolate makers around the world!